My confused French Friends: And the story of the invitation

 ‘Annie can you design an invitation for my party?’

-My friend asked me to create a going away party invitation -her husbands company was transferring him and moving the entire family to Russia.
+My friend asked me to create an invitation for her going away party.
+Her husband’s company was transferring him to Russia and their enire family was making the move for three years.
 AMAZING OPPORTUNITY!

-I came up with a clever idea to make the invitation look like a post card.
-Then I put 5 red Russian nesting doll, one for each family member, on the card and placed each family members head onto a doll.
-I even included the cat.
+I happily agreed and came up with a clever idea to make the invitation look like a post card with 5 red Russian nesting dolls-one for each family member including the cat.

 I think the invitation turned out super cute!